Not having a single employee manage your content production

 Instead, these companies use their blog to talk about themselves.

-They’re trying to solve problems of their own, not watch you high-five yourself.
+Your customers are trying to solve problems of their own, not watch you high-five yourself.

 Talk with your sales team.
 What questions are prospects asking during sales meetings?
-What are their primary concerns they want addressed before they buy?
+What are their primary concerns that they want addressed before they buy?

 Nearly every question a customer asks is a potential blog topic.

-In general, a content manager has many duties including creating the editorial calendar; researching, writing, editing, and publishing blog articles; posting to social media sites; developing premium content; and reviewing analytics.
+In general, a content manager has many duties, including creating the editorial calendar; researching, writing, editing, and publishing blog articles; posting to social media sites; developing premium content; and reviewing analytics.

 Without this role, your efforts will undoubtedly unravel.

-4. Content not user-focused
+4. The content is not user-focused